Privacy Policy

 Q: How can I request deletion?

-A: If you believe we hold data related to you (e.g., an error log containing identifiable content), contact us via the site’s feedback channel.
+A: If you believe we hold data related to you (e.g., an error log containing identifiable content), contact us via support@fruitninjagame.org or the contact page.
 We will review and, where legally and technically feasible, process your request.

 Changes